-The NeSA-AAR, NeSA-AAM and NeSA-AAS are tests of appropriate tasks, summative in nature that provide a single snapshot of a student's performance.
+The NeSA-AAR, NeSA-AAM and NeSA-AAS are tests of appropriate tasks, summative in nature, that provide a single snapshot of a student's performance.
 The tests have gone through the same processes as the NeSA tests for general education.
 Students with severe cognitive disabilities or multi-handicapping conditions are required to participate in statewide testing.
 The alternate assessment can be administered as specified in a student's IEP.

-Districts may access the NeSA-AA practice tests, Tables of Specification, Performance Level Descriptors, and Extended Indicators by clicking on www.education.ne.gov/Assessment/Alternate\Assessment.htm Like the NeSA tests, the alternate assessment will be administered between March 25 -May 3, 2013.
+Districts may access the NeSA-AA practice tests, Tables of Specification, Performance Level Descriptors, and Extended Indicators on the NDE-Assessment website.
+Like the NeSA tests, the alternate assessment will be administered between March 23 - May 1, 2015.
 This is a six-week administration window.
-Various trainings on the alternate assessment will be provided in the 2012-13 school year.
+Various trainings on the alternate assessment will be provided in the 2014-2015 school year.

-a.
-2013 NeSA-AA Testing
+2015 NeSA-AA Testing